-Did you ever wonder why so many words in German are written with a capital letter?
+Did you ever wonder why we write so many words with a capital letter in German?
 After reading this article, you will know the five cases that you need to write with capital letters.

 During the development of language, the idea of writing some words with capital letters arose because people wanted to devote attention to certain words.
 In English, for instance, one writes country names, nationalities, religions or days with a capital letter.

-Today, there are the following 5 cases that demand the words to be written capital letters:
+Today, there are the following 5 cases that demand us to write the words in capital letters:

 Capitalization at the beginning of the sentence